Compute

 To achieve a good review effect, we must restore the situation when the problem occurs as much as possible.
 Therefore, the records in CodeArts Wiki are very important.
 The retrospective meeting should provide as much information as possible to participants for a better discussion.

 During the review, we need to identify the root cause.
-We need to find out whether the model design (such as factors and dimensions) is incorrect, whether the value or weight is incorrect (perhaps estimating the revenue for a specific requirement is difficult), or whether process management is improper (such as incorrect priorities due to premature estimation without sufficient information), and make targeted improvements.
+We need to find out whether the model design (such as factors and dimensions) is incorrect, whether the value or weight is incorrect (perhaps due to difficulties in estimating the revenue for specific requirements), or whether process management is wrong (such as incorrect priorities due to premature estimation without sufficient information), and make targeted improvements.